 If early retirement is your goal, it’s awfully easy to get caught up in the journey and the anticipation of escaping a dreaded day job.
-So much so, that you could easily lose sight of what your new life will look like when that big personal goal is achieved.
+Still, with an eye on both present and future, there’s nothing wrong with daydreaming about your first day of retirement.

 A recent research study suggested that the most enjoyment we get from travel occurs during the lead-up to the trip, not the trip itself.
 That “anticipation window” is what powers a boost in happiness or contentment.
 Now, based on that notion, I’m left wondering if the same is true of early retirement.

 Living in the Present, Before Retirement

 We all know we ought to slow down and appreciate the little things in life, no matter what our journey happens to be.
 But it’s hard to smell the roses when your nose is stuck in a cell phone or computer screen all day (fully warranted self-indictment!)

 Even before we start to think about and shape a post-retirement life, we need to take stock in the present.
 We need to put energy into the relationships and joys of today.